mistersingh179/bw-dashboard/README.md

 - adSpot maker is using user provided css selector get beforeText elements but front end is only checking paras.
   - this means if ad spot was latching on divs, we would not get it.
   - we should scan all or exactly the same as backend.
-- fix dev worker to auto reload when any jobs or services change
-- show ad spots on the webpage & content. this would help us debug it.
 - front end way to re-process a webpage
   - should get content again
   - get ad spots again
   - score campaigns again
   - and the build ads again
-- grant users computer super-power so we can show buttons inside other accounts which require super access
-- get prisma cloud going
-- create an ignore list for sitemap - /tag/_, /bwg_gallery/_
-- create an accept list for sitemap which takes pattern regardless of date
-- url page patterns to ignore - `*/bwg_gallery/*`
-- triage why `https://newyorkstyleguide.com/rossinavi-launches-70m-ice-class-superyacht-polaris/` is not printing when it is not taken
-- update placeholder value post-sitemap1.xml
-- ability to add multiple sitemaps like post-1, gallery-1
-  - no need to autopopulate this from main sitemap
-- why does processUser not build ads on old webpages
-- processUser -> processWebsite -> only calls ProcessWebpage for newly added webpages
-  - it will not call for existing webpages which dont have ads
-- remove css selector from campaigns
 - pagination size to persist across pages
-- where should ad go. is it after or before - https://asweatlife.com/2022/11/protein-shake-recipe/
-- investiage why no ad here – https://studyfinds.org/california-emergency-room-wait/
 - take title & description instead of content when scoring campaigns
 - paginate scoring of campaigns
 - amazon affaliates api to get campaigns